 Where Do Homeowners File Complaints Against Their HOA in Florida?

-If a homeowner feels they are a victim of housing discrimination, they can file a complaint with the Florida Commission on Human Relations, the U.S. Department of Urban Housing, or file a private lawsuit in Florida state or federal court.
+For disputes involving housing discrimination, homeowners can file complaints with the Florida Commission on Human Relations, the U.S. Department of Housing and Urban Development, or pursue a private lawsuit.

 Joining and Leaving an HOA in Florida